Maths at St Mary's

 Mental Math- The foundations of mental calculation and recall of number facts are established thoroughly through daily starters (Flashback 4) which consolidate mental recall and informal/written calculations and revisits information the children have previously learned.

 Intervention – For all learners, on-the-spot marking and feedback helps to ensure that most misconceptions and difficulties are picked up within the lesson and addressed there and then.
-For learners that are struggling with a concept, same-day intervention is often employed to reteach or practise the maths, thus trying to ensure all learners are ready to move on together.
+For learners that are struggling with a concept, same-day intervention is often employed to reteach or practice the maths, thus trying to ensure all learners are ready to move on together.

 For more details, please read our Mathematics Policy